RFC Format Change FAQ – 27 January 2021

 - “What does this mean for authors who don’t use xml2rfc?”

-- “How soon can authors start using non-ASCII characters in RFCs?”
+- “Where can I use non-ASCII characters in RFCs?”

-- “What encodings will the RFC Editor accept?”
+- “What encodings does the RFC Editor accept?”

-The RFC Editor will only accept files encoded as UTF-8.
+The RFC Editor accepts files encoded as ASCII or as UTF-8.

 - “What do these changes mean for xml2rfc?”